 - Additional content that the instructor might add to the eText, such as links to other content; additional supplemental resources; and highlights, annotations, and study tips to guide engagement and learning in the course.

 - The ability to engage, interact, and collaborate with classmates and the instructor within the eText, which in some courses is factored into grading and could significantly impact your success.

-- The ability to print up to 50 pages of the text at a time, for free (**This only applies for courses using an eText in Unizin Engage.
+- The ability to print up to 50 pages of the text at a time, for free (**This only applies for courses using an eText in the Engage eText tool.
 Printing is not generally available in publisher DLTs, e.g. Cengage or Pearson)